-- \$3 per nonpreventive visit for services delivered in an ambulatory setting by a physician or physician ancillary, chiropractor, podiatrist, nurse midwife, advanced practice nurse, audiologist, optician, or optometrist - \$3 for eyeglasses - \$6 for nonemergency visits to a hospital emergency room - \$3 per brand-name prescription and \$1 per generic prescription, subject to a \$20 per month limit (effective January 1, 2006, the \$20 per month limit is reduced to \$12).
+- \$3 per nonpreventive visit for services delivered in an ambulatory setting by a physician or physician ancillary, chiropractor, podiatrist, nurse midwife, advanced practice nurse, audiologist, optician, or optometrist - \$3 for eyeglasses - \$6 for nonemergency visits to a hospital emergency room - \$3 per brand-name prescription and \$1 per generic prescription, subject to a \$12 per month limit.
+Antipsychotic drugs are exempt from copayments when used for the treatment of mental illness.